Fateh Bahadur Kushwaha: Political career

-In 2022 assembly elections, Fateh Bahadur Singh defeated Satyanarayan Singh Yadav with a margin of 464 votes.
+In 2020 assembly elections, Fateh Bahadur Singh defeated Satyanarayan Singh Yadav with a margin of 464 votes.
 The nearest runner-up, Yadav got 63,721 votes.

 In 2023, there was a raid by Income Tax Department on the Hotel owned by Singh.
-It was said to be a statewide exercise ran by IT Department to clean up the administration.
+It was said to be a statewide exercise run by IT Department to clean up the administration.

 Controversies

 He was also in controversy involving the chief councillor, Vishaka Singh; latter was accused of framing fake caste certificate of herself belonging to Extremely Backward Caste, for political gains.
 However, Singh had lodged a complaint against her with the District Magistrate of Rohtas in connection with the same.

+Personal beliefs

+Singh has publicly spoken against the expenditure done on celebration of Dussera and has condemned brahminical views on existence of 33 crore deities in Hinduism.
+In October 2023, he made a public statement that goddess Durga is an imaginary figure and the epic tales of her fight with army of demons is also fabricated.
+He also called demon king Mahisasura as a hero of Yadav caste.
+Singh has also questioned that when India was enslaved by the Britishers, why didn't goddess Durga fight to liberate it.
+Because of his views, he was criticised later by Union Minister Giriraj Singh, who called his statement an attack on Sanatan Dharma.